pbrandwijk/pbrandwijk.github.io/_posts/2018-05-18-shredding-files-with-sensitive-data.md

 $ shred -u data.txt
 ```

 Optionally, put the following in `~/.bash_aliases`.
-The added options assure that the file is overwitten 10 times with random data and with zeros the last time.
+The added options assure that the file is overwritten 10 times with random data and with zeros the last time.
 ```
 # Shorthand for securely shredding files and deleting them
 alias shred='shred -uz --iterations=10'